From The History of Philosophy: A Short Survey

 Ethics: Pleasure and Pain

 Step one in the quest for a happy and pleasurable life is to eliminate pains as much as we can.
 While physical pains can be an obstacle to happiness, they don’t need to be.
 The most extreme pains usually pass quickly; he writes, “Pain does not last continuously in the physical body, and even in its most extreme it is present only a very short time.
 Physical pain that exceeds pleasure does not last many days” (Principal Doctrines).
 Chronic pains of lingering illnesses can also be managed so that on balance our lives contain more pleasure.
-For Epicurus, though, the real problem of pain is not with the physical ones, but psychological ones, particularly anxiety-producing fears.
+For Epicurus, though, the real problem of pain is not with the physical ones, but psychological ones, especially anxiety-producing fears.
 One major source of fear is religious myth, when we experience unease about how the gods view us, and whether they’re poised to punish us or reward us.
 However, Epicurus argues that we are freed from the fear of the gods since they have nothing to do with human affairs.
 Natural events such as lightning and earthquakes are entirely the result of the configuration of atoms, and are not caused by the will of the gods.
-Epicurus does not deny the existence of the gods, but he says that they are entirely different than how people commonly imagine them:
+The gods, he says, are entirely different than how people commonly imagine them:

 We know there are Gods, since we have distinct knowledge of them.
 But they are not of the nature that people in general attribute to them, and they do not respect them in a way that agrees with the ideas that they entertain of them.
 A person is not irreverent for rejecting the Gods believed in by the masses, but, rather, is irreverent for applying to the Gods the opinions entertained of them by the masses.
 [Epicurus, Menoeceus]

 Another fear that gives us psychological pain is the terror we experience when thinking about our deaths.
-Epicurus’s solution to this is simple: we are freed from the fear of death when realizing that everything is material, hence the soul cannot survive death; thus, no pain can be experienced after death.
+Epicurus’s solution to this is simple: we are freed from the fear of death when realizing that everything is material, hence the soul cannot survive death; thus, we cannot experience pain after death.
 He writes,

 Accustom yourself to think that death is a matter that should not concern us.
 For all good and all evil depend on sensation, and death is only the removal of sensation.
 Accordingly, the correct view of the fact that death is no concern of ours makes the mortality of life pleasant to us, not because it gives us limitless time, but because it relieves us of the longing for immortality.
 There is nothing terrible in living to a person who rightly understands that there is nothing terrible in ceasing to live.
 Only a foolish person says that he fears death, not because it will cause him pain when it occurs, but because it pains him while he anticipates it.
 It is quite absurd if something that is not distressful when present should distress a person when it is only expected.
 [Ibid.]